KubeerVignesh/angular-21/PROJECT_SUMMARY.md

 - Backend server is running on http://localhost:5000
 - All API endpoints are functional
 - Authentication system is complete
-- Product management is complete
+- Products management is complete
 - Database is connected
 - Brave browser opened to view API